mikdadmk/fantastic-fest/README.md

 <div align="center">

-Special thanks to the **Islamic Da'wa Academy**, our contributors, mentors, and the open-source community for their support and inspiration!
+Special thanks to the **Islamic Da'wa Academy**, our contributors, mentors, and everyone for their support and inspiration!

 ---